mslinn/jekyll_all_collections/README.md

 The generator adds three new attributes to [`site`](https://jekyllrb.com/docs/variables/#site-variables):
 `all_collections`, `all_documents` and `everything`.
-Taken together, the three new attributes of `site` include all the files that might need to be processed in a Jekyll website.
+Taken together, the three new attributes of `site` reference all the files that are likely to be processed in a Jekyll website.

 These three attributes can be referenced as `site.everything`, `site.all_collections` and `site.all_documents`.